Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Attack Description

 \subsection{Fault Location Identification}

-The fault location identification is the critical process in our attack, as the fault is injected to unknown location.
-Without the knowledge of fault location, we cannot obtain the valid differential keystream equations to recover the secret of the cipher.
-Thus, MLP models are trained to identify the fault location using differential keystream datasets.
+The fault location identification is the critical process in our attack, as the fault is injected at an unknown location.
+Without knowledge of the fault location, we cannot derive valid differential keystream equations to recover the secret of the cipher.
+To address this, we trained MLP models to identify the fault location using differential keystream datasets.